-The assessment packages run the following calculations on all stations that have any monthly data, regardless of whether they have enough data to meet the minimum data requirements for assessment purposes.
-However, stations that do not meet the minimum data requirements for an assessment are
+The assessment packages run the following calculations on all stations that have any monthly data, regardless of whether they have enough data to meet the minimum data requirements for assessment

-&lt;sup>15 At this stage, biologists may also determine whether any years should be considered "Extreme Weather Years", as described in Chapter 2.5 in WisCALM on Data Requirements.
+14 At this stage, biologists may also determine whether any years should be considered "Extreme Weather Years", as described in Chapter 2.5 in WisCALM on Data Requirements.
 If so, and if the biologist feels the extreme weather year resulted in data that would make the assessment result unrepresentative, the biologist may manually check to determine that at least one "normal year" was included in the assessment before making impairment decisions.
 Gaps in assessment datasets left when samples are determined to be unrepresentative should be filled by either collecting additional data or considering data from outside the standard period of record.

-flagged (see section "Indicate whether results meet assessment requirements" on page 28).
+purposes.
+However, stations that do not meet the minimum data requirements for an assessment are flagged.
 Years that did not have at least 2 monthly means are also flagged.